 The Trust's principal sources of liquidity are cash flow generated from the Net Profits Interest and borrowing capacity under the letter of credit described below.
 Other than Trust administrative expenses, including any reserves established by the Trustee for future liabilities, the Trust's only use of cash is for distributions to Trust unitholders.
 Available funds are the excess cash, if any, received by the Trust from the Net Profits Interest and other sources (such as interest earned on any amounts reserved by the Trustee) in that month, over the Trust's expenses paid for that month.
-Available funds are reduced by any cash the Trustee decides to hold as a reserve against future expenses.
+Available funds are reduced by any cash the Trustee determines to hold as a reserve against future expenses.

 The Trustee may create a cash reserve to pay for future liabilities of the Trust.
 If the Trustee determines that the cash on hand and the cash to be received are, or will be, insufficient to cover the Trust's liabilities, the Trustee may authorize the Trust to borrow money to pay administrative or incidental expenses of the Trust that exceed cash held by the Trust.
-The Trustee may authorize the Trust to borrow from the any person, including the Trustee or the Delaware Trustee or an affiliate thereof, although none of the Trustee, the Delaware Trustee or any affiliate of either of them intends to lend funds to the Trust.
+The Trustee may authorize the Trust to borrow from any person, including the Trustee or the Delaware Trustee or an affiliate thereof, although none of the Trustee, the Delaware Trustee or any affiliate thereof intends to lend funds to the Trust.
 The Trustee may also cause the Trust to mortgage its assets to secure payment of the indebtedness.
 The terms of such indebtedness and security interest, if funds were loaned by the entity serving as Trustee or Delaware Trustee or an affiliate thereof, would be similar to the terms which such entity would grant to a similarly situated commercial customer with whom it did not have a fiduciary relationship.
 In addition, Enduro has agreed to provide the Trust with a \$1 million letter of credit to be used by the Trust in the event that its cash on hand (including available cash reserves) is not sufficient to pay ordinary course administrative expenses.
-Further, if the Trust requires more than the \$1 million under the letter of credit to pay administrative expenses, Enduro has agreed to loan funds to the Trust unitholders until such amounts borrowed or drawn are repaid.
+Further, if the Trust requires more than the \$1 million under the letter of credit to pay administrative expenses, Enduro has agreed to loan funds to the Trust necessary to pay such expenses.
+Any loan made by Enduro to the Trust would be evidenced by a written promissory note, be on an unsecured basis, and have terms that are no less favorable to Enduro as those that would be obtained in an arm's length transaction between Enduro and an unaffiliated third party.
+If the Trust porrows funds, draws on the letter of credit or Enduro loans funds to the Trust, no further distributions will be made to Trust unitholders until such amounts borrowed or drawn are repaid.
 Except for the foregoing, the Trust has no source of liquidity or capital resources.
-The Trustee has no current plans to authorize the Trust to borrow money.
-During the year ended December 31, 2012, the Trust increased its cash reserve for future Trust expenses by \$81,782 to \$194,538.
-At December 31, 2011, the Trust had withheld \$112,746 as cash reserves for future Trust expenses.
-Since its formation, the Trust has not borrowed any funds and no amounts have been drawn on the letter of credit.
+The Trustee has no cur

-Cash held by the Trustee as a reserve against future liabilities or for distribution at the next distribution date must be invested in:
+Cash held by the Trustee as a reserve against future liabilities or for distribution at the next distribution date may be held in a noninterest-bearing account or may be invested in: